EqualExperts/data-engineering-exercise-python/README.md

 [src/db.py](src/db.py) is empty, but the associated test demonstrates interaction with an SQLite3 database.

 #### Your data ingestion should take into consideration the following:
-- the final data should be friendly to query;
+- the database schema should be suitable for analytical queries;
 - basic data quality issues should be handled on the ingestion;
 - the ingestion code and strategy should be production level.